tmpr/num-opt-project/README.md

 pip install pytest
 ```

+# Grading info

+When I ran the testing script with the defined tolerances, all 10 examples passed the tests.

 ## Running the tests

 Navigate to this directory and call `pytest -vv`.
 It will return a neat